 Preserving people and fuel

 For years the debate over fuel economy has been about making cars smaller and lighter, changes that could put people at greater risk of dying or being injured in crashes.
-The Institute has long maintained that advanced technology is key to improving fuel efficiency without downgrading safety (see "Federal proposal would unlink fuel economy requirements from their safety consequences," Feb.
+The Institute has long maintained that advanced technology is key to improving fuel efficiency without downgrading safety (see "Proposed revision of fuel economy standards would be a win for safety," Feb.
 25, 2006).

 During the energy crisis of the 1970s, Dr. William Haddon, the Institute's first president, outlined his vision for environmentally friendly vehicles (see "Haddon: Electric vehicles must be safe too," July 26, 1977).
 Speaking in 1977 at a National Highway Traffic Safety Administration public meeting on safety considerations for electric and hybrid vehicles, Dr. Haddon said: "The promise must be that the socially responsible vehicle of tomorrow — whether powered by electricity, hybrid systems, conventional internal combustion engines, or diesel motors — will meet or exceed not only energy conservation and air pollution standards applicable to all vehicles in its class, but pre-crash, crash, and post-crash safety standards applicable to all such vehicles as well."